Team666/TITS/README.md

 Overview
 --------

 TITS is the codename for a music player.
-For details, see http://horsedrowner.net/tits.

 Quick Start
 -----------